San Diego’s massive, 7-year experiment with facial recognition technology appears to be a flop

 “We hope to get to that place where there’s no misidentifications,” Rundle added, responding to the finding of the ACLU test that matched legislator’s faces to mugshots.
 “But to say we can’t even use it at the get-go, that’s where we have a problem.”

-Despite law enforcement concerns over the face recognition ban before the technology can be “perfected,” there are few statistics that measure its effectiveness, even after six years of use in San Diego.
+Despite law enforcement concerns over the face recognition ban before the technology can be “perfected,” there are few statistics that measure its effectiveness, even after seven years of use in San Diego.
 Lieutenant White of the San Diego County Sheriff’s Department said they have not been tracking TACIDS successes in arrests and prosecutions, so they do not have any statistics.
 Neither does the SDPD, according to spokesperson Lieutenant Shawn Takeuchi.

 “The stereotype of [face recognition] we see is real-time use that leads to the identification of a violent guy that is wanted worldwide, and it leads to an arrest,” says Takeuchi.
 “That’s absolutely not how we view and utilize these devices.”